[LUM#9] A Child of the Century

 “A way of looking at life”

-It was during previous missions to the Middle East and Egypt that this Montpellier native from a working-class neighborhood had his epiphany."Seeing countries in bankruptcy or under colonial rule, I realized in retrospect how lucky we are to have structures and civil servants—things we may disagree with, but which ensure peace and make things work."
+It was during previous assignments in the Middle East and Egypt that this native of Montpellier, who grew up in working-class neighborhoods, had a revelation.
+“Seeing countries in ruins or under colonial rule, I realized in hindsight how fortunate we are to have institutions and civil servants—things we may disagree with, but which ensure peace and make society function.”

-Back in France, he embarked on a double degree in political science and history.
-However, current events caught up with him with the shock of the 2015 terrorist attacks and the growing precariousness in Montpellier.
-"We were seeing more and more people on the streets, and the migration crisis was starting to make headlines..."
-Thierry reflects, "In political science, you discover an interesting way of interpreting the world.
-We were strongly encouraged to put what we learned into practice through collective projects."
-Together with his friend Olivier Saunier,he decided to found Jeunesse s'engage (Youth Engages).
+Back in France, he began a dual degree program in political science and history.
+Current events caught up with him, however, with the shock of the 2015 attacks as well as the growing precariousness in Montpellier.
+“We were seeing more and more people on the streets, and the migration crisis was starting to make headlines...”
+Thierry reflects,“in political science, you discover an interesting framework for understanding the world.
+We were strongly encouraged to put our learning into practice through collective projects.”
+Together with his friend Olivier Saunier,he then decided to found Jeunesse s’engage.

 A third way